openspending/dpkg-uk25k/README.rst

   python combine.py
   python cleanup.py
   python validate.py
-  python report.py reports
+  python report.py

 Or do the whole lot together::

-  python build_index.py && python retrieve.py && python extract.py && python combine.py && python cleanup.py && python validate.py && python report.py reports
+  python build_index.py && python retrieve.py && python extract.py && python combine.py && python cleanup.py && python validate.py && python report.py

 When running the scripts multiple times, previously successful resources will not be processed again.
 Use --force to ensure they are.
 If you want to start completely from fresh, you can delete and recreate all tables like this::